PRX/docs.prx.org/team/Issue-Management.md

 Issues that might require more information should have the label `reviewplx` added to them.
 We use @mentions to draw the attention of people to the issue.

 # What does it mean for an issue to be in the Done pipeline?
 The issue has been completed, but is not yet deployed to production.
+Check the #ops-deploys Slack channel for CI/CD feature to deploy code to production.

 # Closed issues
 Once a `Done` issue has been deployed, it can be closed.